moveworks/developer-docs/authentication-guides/workday/README.md

 # Prerequisites
-- Workday account with admin privileges
+- Workday account with admin privileges so we can create an API account
-- [curl](https://curl.se/download.html) for testing the Workday connection
+- [Install Postman](https://www.postman.com/downloads/) for testing the API connection

 # Set up Workday
 To connect to Workday from within Creator Studio, we are going to be using [OAuth2 with the Refresh Token](https://oauth.net/2/grant-types/refresh-token/).
 This requires a client_id, a client_secret and a refresh_token.
 The following will walk you through how to set up a user and create the necessary ids so we can set up the connector within Creator Studio.